-Before servicing the unit, follow the instructions below.
+Before servicing the unit, always follow the instructions listed below.

-- 1. If unit is equipped with the PowerZone controller, verify the main circuit breaker is OFF.
-Otherwise, verify the key switch is in the OFF position. - 2.
-Verify the circuit breakers are switched OFF (O). - 3.
+If unit is equipped with the Power Zone controller, verify the Control Power switch is OFF.
+Otherwise, verify the key switch is in the OFF position.

+- Verify the circuit breakers are OFF. - 3.
 Disconnect the negative (-) terminal on the battery. - 4.
+Activate (push in) the emergency stop switch. - 5.
 Attach a "Do Not Start" sign to the control panel.
-This will notify everyone that the unit is being serviced and will reduce the chance of someone trying to start the unit.
+This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit.